EnockMagara/molab-2024-09-Enock/WEEK10/DOCUMENTATION.md

 - Set up the Xcode project and created the basic structure for the MapJournal app.
 - Defined the app's features, user interface, and data models.
 - Researched and selected the necessary frameworks and libraries, such as SwiftUI, MapKit, CoreLocation, and Firebase.
-- Created a project repository on GitHub to track progress and collaborate with the development team.
+- Created a project repository on GitHub to track progress.

 ### Week 10: User Interface Development
 - Designed and implemented the main views of the app using SwiftUI.